realmicu/minetest-micupack/README.md

   - **Water Freezer**

-    Freezing machine that converts water to ice using Biogas as coolant; water can be supplied in buckets or (if pipeworks mod is installed) through pipes; one water bucket is converted to one ice cube; in case of pipe network there is no need for any containers however fresh water should be provided via pipelines; empty buckets are returned as secondary products so Freezer can be easily paired with Liquid Sampler and other Tubelib machinery;
+    Freezing machine that converts water to ice using Biogas as coolant.
+Water can be supplied in buckets or (if pipeworks mod is installed) through pipes.
+One water bucket is converted to one ice cube, in case of pipe network there is no need for any vessels however fresh water should be provided via pipelines.
+Empty buckets are returned as secondary products so Freezer can be easily paired with Liquid Sampler and other Tubelib machinery.
-    punch node to see status
+    Punch node to see status.

   - **Gasifier**

-    Machine to extract Biogas from compressed dry organic material, such as fossil fuels; designed primarily to retrieve gas from Coal blocks (not lumps!), allows also to convert Straw blocks to Biogas units; equipped with 'recipe hint bar' that shows processing ingredients, products and duration; primary goal is to convert piles of Coal blocks to another burnable agent, better suited for use in modern machinery; more recipes can be added via simple API function; as usual, punch node for quick status check
+    Machine to extract Biogas from compressed dry organic material, such as fossil fuels.
+    Designed primarily to retrieve gas from Coal blocks (not lumps!), it allows to convert Straw blocks to Biogas units as well.
+Equipped with 'recipe hint bar' that shows processing ingredients, products and duration.
+Primary goal is to convert piles of Coal blocks to another burnable agent, better suited for use in modern machinery.
+    More recipes can be added via simple API function (see source file).
+    As usual, punch node for quick status check.

+  - **Biogas Furnace**

+    Biogas-fuelled, Tubelib-compatible version of standard furnace.
+All cooking recipes apply.
+    Notable differences are:
+    - fuel is used only when cooking (Biogas is not wasted)
+    - both input and output trays are larger allowing more items to be stored and processed
+    - items that leave containers after cooking (for example farming:salt) do not block cooking tray; such vessels (buckets etc) are routed to output tray as well
+    - uncookable items stay in input tray and are not routed anywhere
+    - device tries its best to fill output tray and can choose input items to effectively utilize remaining space there
+    Punch node for quick status check.

   Planned:

-  - Biogas Furnace - modern furnace powered by Biogas instead of coal or wood; it will accept all recipes from original furnace
   - High Temperature Compressor - advanced machine to convert (albeit slowly) stone (or compressed gravel) to obsidian and coal block to diamonds; it will require water supplied either via buckets, through pipes (like freezer) or ice cubes(!) and a decent amount of Biogas